What is China's pathway to limit global warming to 1.5°C?

 Data References

-To align with the 1.5°C goal, renewables would comprise 77% of China’s power mix by 2030 – compared to 29% in 2021 – while coal is nearly phased out by 2040.2 This requires substantial renewable capacity expansion to 4.8 TW by 2030, more than doubling the projected 2025 levels.
-This aligns with the most recent IEA forecast for China, which shows under current policies, China is expected to reach 4.8 TW of installed renewable energy capacity by 2030.3
+To align with the 1.5°C goal, renewables would comprise 77% of China’s power mix by 2030 – compared to 30% in 2022 – while coal is nearly phased out by 2040.
+While this requires substantial renewable capacity expansion to 4.8 TW by 2030, China has already seen significant renewables growth.
+This benchmark aligns with IEA forecasts for China where, under current policies, China is expected to reach 4.8 TW of installed renewable energy capacity by 2030.3

 China's power sector emissions and carbon intensity